MakeSchool/SpriteBuilder-Cocos2D-Docs/1.3/spritebuilder/keyframe-editor.md

 The Keyframes are empty rectangles, slightly higher than wide.
 A smaller keyframe is drawn for each node above any time stamp that has a Keyframe on it.
 This smaller keyframe, located within the Visible bar, just indicates whether the node has any keyframes at all if the node is collapsed (triangle arrow pointing down).

 Between any two Keyframes of the same property a pink bar is drawn: the Keyframe Segment.
-Right-clicking a Keyframe Segment allows you to set the segment's easing mode.
-The easing mode is indicated by a small gradient at the end of either or both sides of the Keyframe Segment.
+Right-clicking a Keyframe Segment allows you to set the segment's Interpolation Mode.
+The Interpolation Mode is indicated by a small gradient at the end of either or both sides of the Keyframe Segment.

 ## Non-Animatable Nodes / Properties